AWWA Welder Qualification Testing — Water Main & Steel Pipe

 - Weld your test coupon — Your welder produces the coupon at your facility per your approved WPS.
 Mark it with welder ID, date, position, and process.

-- Ship to Atlanta — Package per our shipping guide and send via any carrier.
+- Ship to Alpharetta — Package per our shipping guide and send via any carrier.
 Pipe coupons need proper crating to arrive undamaged.

 - CWI visual inspection — Our Certified Welding Inspector performs visual examination per AWWA C206 / AWS D1.1 criteria.
 Cracks, porosity, undercut, and profile are all evaluated.